 Game, set, match.
 The Gators have everything they need in order to advance to the next step of their championship taper.

-The top-ranked men’s and second-ranked women’s teams capped off the NCAA prelims in Jacksonville at Hodges stadium to improve to finals in Eugene, Ore.
+The top-ranked men’s and second-ranked women’s teams capped off the NCAA prelims in Jacksonville at Hodges Stadium to move on to the finals in Eugene, Ore., which begin next week.

 En route to the end of their season, Florida rounded up 25 athletes (12 women, 13 men) who qualified for finals in their respective events and will now focus on what matters the most – first place finishes at finals.